IslandRhythms/SurviveXTurns-XCOM2Mod/DD_Survive_X_Turns/DD_Survive_X_Turns/ReadMe.txt

 You can change this by going into the ini file and commenting all the lines by adding a semicolon in front.
 If you only want the AI change for this mission, you will have to go in and change that file every time.

+[h1]I do not know if this mod will work with whatever mods you have installed or want to install.
+I have a bunch of mods installed on my game and it didn't cause any problems.
+Feel free to try it with whatever mods you are running and comment if it causes a problem or not.[/h1]

 [h2] Huge Thanks to Σ3245 for their prison break mission.
 I wouldn't have been able to do this the way I wanted without using their mission as a template [/h2]
 [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1788645591] Click Here to go to that mission [/url]